andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 It includes everything you need to communicate with your HUE-Bridge directly using https-request via API V2.
 You wont be dependent on badly maintined contribs anymore, controlling your lamps.
 This is made to give YOU satisfaction and happyness!
+Thanks to user ralfhille, who helped me with the header a lot!

 Sorry if this does not look very professional here, its my first repository :)